jpukg/Jpa-Hibernate/readme.md

 		}
 		```

-		Embedded above object to Employee and mark it by @EmployeeId annotation
+		Embedded above object to Employee and mark it by @EmbeddedId annotation

 		Update Employee.java